rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/bad_bar_chart.jpg" width="700"></img></center>

-*Leung, 2021*
+*Leung et al., 2021*

-Notes: The mean ERP (evoked response potential) amplitudes in the parietal region for different conditions among controls and Schizotypy groups.
+Notes: The average Evoked Response Potential (ERP) amplitudes in the parietal region for different conditions among controls and Schizotypy groups.

-I see this way of plotting the data quite often in articles.
-My opinion of the "badness" here can be subjective, but I believe that grouped bar plot would fit much better here.
+Disclaimer: My opinion of the "badness" here can be subjective, but I believe that grouped bar plot would fit much better here.

 ---

-# This is it! 📊 📈
+# This is it for now! 📊 📈